Typeform/embed/packages/demo-html/README.md

 </script>
 ```

-Use `yarn start` to run the demo in browser: http://localhost:8080
+Run `yarn build` in [embed package](../embed).
+Then run `yarn start` in this package to run the demo in browser: http://localhost:8080